 Greg attended a Saturday Academy organised by Patricia O’Neill pre-

-Last year Greg took something of a change in direction, both literally, figuratively, and musically for his choice of Summer tuition.
-Having spent some of his previous recent Summers in London with the National Opera Studio last year he went to Cambridge.
+IN 2016 Greg took something of a change in direction, both literally, figuratively, and musically for his choice of Summer tuition.
+Having spent some of his previous recent Summers in London with the National Opera Studio he went to Cambridge.
 Greg attended a Summer course put on by the ‘Cambridge Early Music’ organisation that was taught in Jesus College.
 The course that Greg attended focused on music from the Courts and Chapels of sixteenth-

 Courses have been taught by ‘Cambridge Early Music’, a registered charity, since 1993.
 The driving force behind their inception and success was Selene Webb a former Cambridge Classics graduate and choral scholar.
 Her goal was to provide those attending the courses with a period of intense study, led by world experts in the area of historically informed early music performance practice.
 From the beginning the courses have attracted students from around the world and from diverse backgrounds.
 Whilst some of those attending are professional musicians others are still full time students; some participants are experienced and talented ‘amateur’ musicians.